edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 );
 ```

-You can use [cargo expand](https://github.com/dtolnay/cargo-expand) with the nightly compiler to see the code generated by the Queryable macro, but the minimal example repo also contains a somewhat cleaned up version of the generated code [here](https://github.com/Dhghomon/edgedb_rust_client_examples/blob/master/src/lib.rs#L12).
+You can use [`cargo expand`](https://github.com/dtolnay/cargo-expand) with the nightly compiler to see the code generated by the `Queryable` macro, but the minimal example repo also contains [a somewhat cleaned up version of the generated `Queryable` code](https://github.com/Dhghomon/edgedb_rust_client_examples/blob/master/src/lib.rs#L12).

 ## Passing in arguments